You have no items in your shopping cart.

 These bumpy rough spots are clogged pores where skin cells have become hardened inside the pore and inflammation occurs.
 Dry skin can make triangular, pyramid-shaped bumps, or “accuminate papules.”
 The keratin on top is shaped like a sharp spike, which is why the skin feels rough.
 People assume that keratosis pilaris is some form of acne and don’t moisturize enough, keeping the skin dry and making things worse.

 The regimen is to keep the pores unblocked, smooth the skin and hydrate.
-Dry brush every day with an electronic brush such as Clarisonic (the Clarisonic Plus has a large brush head that is great for body brushing) or Sirius Sonic ($49 in the TIA shop).
+Dry brush every day with an electronic brush such as Clarisonic (the Clarisonic Plus ($225) has a large brush head that is great for body brushing) or Sirius Sonic ($49).
 Several times a week use a gentle but effective glycolic peel.
-Lather’s 10-Minute Brightening Mask has 10% glycolic.
+Lather’s 10-Minute Brightening Mask ($28 in the shop) has 10% glycolic.
 Although intended as a face mask, the tub is generous and a little goes a long way so it can be used on the arms as well.
-A stronger option would be Lumixyl’s Glycopeel ($60 in the TIA shop), which has 20% glycolic.
-Use a rich body moisturizer - we have a new Five Best coming out soon, until then Juice Beauty’s is a good one to consider as it is also described as firming.
+A stronger option would be Lumixyl’s Glycopeel ($60), which has 20% glycolic.
+Use a rich body moisturizer – Juice Beauty Green Apple Firming Body Moisturizer ($18 in the shop) is a good one to consider as it is also described as firming.
+Also check out our latest Five Best Moisturizers list.

 What about those bat wings.
 Genetically, women have a higher body fat percentage than men, and often have thinner skin, predisposing them to having heavier arms.
 A couple of years ago, we interviewed Dr Anthony Youn, a plastic surgeon, and asked him about various treatments such as liposuction, Dermasonic and even brachioplasty.
 You read what he had to say here, but note that even he said that the best thing for flabby arms is exercise.